Impedance-Controlled Routing and Your PCB Design Rules

 Ensure Your Layout Complies with Your Design Constraints

 Ensuring your layout complies with the relevant constraints for your application requires defining design rules for your new board.
-This not only aids important tasks like ensuring consistent trace widths and lengths in each layer, it also ensures consistent impedance throughout your printed circuit board.
+This not only aids important tasks like ensuring consistent trace widths and lengths in each layer, but it also ensures consistent impedance throughout your printed circuit board.
 A powerful rules editor is one of the first features you’ll access when you create your circuit board schematics, but it will help ensure your board operates correctly and is manufacturable at scale.

-- Your PCB software should make it easy to work with high speed design rules and constraints within a single interface.
+- Your PCB software should make it easy to work with high-speed design rules and constraints within a single interface.

 - When working with differential pairs, your trace spacing and geometry will determine the impedance of each trace and of the pair.
 This is one of many parameters you can specify in your design rules.

-- Impedance controlled routing sometimes requires terminating traces at different components, such as when routing LVDS.
+- Impedance-controlled routing sometimes requires terminating traces at different components, such as when routing LVDS.
 Your PCB software should be adaptable and allow you to apply any termination method.

 The design rules editor in Altium Designer

 Getting impedance calculations extremely accurate requires accounting for dispersion in the substrate’s dielectric constant and the complex geometry of a typical PCB trace.
 An online calculator simply won’t do the trick.
 You can do some calculations by hand, but the easiest easy to ensure consistent impedance in your board is to use routing tools with an integrated field solver.
-This allows you to design impedance controlled traces with any width and arrangement in your PCB.
+This allows you to design impedance-controlled traces with any width and arrangement in your PCB.

 Advanced modeling tools for PCB traces require an accurate model for dispersion in the dielectric constant.
 These features also need to integrate with your design rules in your PCB design software to create a productive design environment.
-This is the type of environment you’ll find in Altium Designer, the world’s only fully-integrated platform for printed circuit board design.
+This is the type of environment you’ll find in Altium Designer, the world’s only fully integrated platform for printed circuit board design.